georgjz/georgjz.github.io/_drafts/saa03.md

 [[ saa03 card ]]

 ### Intertwined and Planar Graphic Formats
-The SNES relies on a technique called *(indirect) color indexing* (in fact, the NES and Game Boy used this technique too, as we will see shortly).
+The SNES relies on a technique called [*(indirect) color indexing*][2] (in fact, the NES and Game Boy used this technique too, as we will see shortly).
 Instead of saving the color of a certain pixel, the index number of a color is saved that references a color inside a palette.

 Let's look at a simple 8 x 8 example.
 This first image is in *1 bit per pixel* format, or 1bpp: